 I have been working with some good coaches recently, but the were not very comfortable with the agile paperwork and coaching bureaucracy areas of coaching.
-AdvertisementsRead More Notes from the secret agile playbook, creating a coaching agreement
+One of the crew asked if I had a copy of a coaching agreement that I could share and I told them agreements are critical and great.
+Then they asked… Continue reading Notes from the secret agile playbook, creating a coaching agreement

 I went through this quick meeting with an agile class recently and I said I would post this for the crew to refer back to.
 In agile teams there are a couple of core roles and then the rest depends on the kind of work the team does.
 But we can give some more clarity… Continue reading Clarifying agile roles – speed dating?

 I often hear that we need a business analyst to translate what the business people say, so that technical people understand them.
 Then, I am told we need the BA to then translate what the technical people say, so that the business people understand them.
 I guess it goes something like this: It sounds good,… Continue reading Is it enough to say that the BA is the “universal translator” between business and IT?

 A basic map of our stakeholders Quite some time ago, I wrote an article on "creating a basic communication plan" and for many projects that is all you need.
 But sometimes it is worth analysing your stakeholders in more detail.
 This article explores a couple of approaches that I like to use when I need… Continue reading Analysing stakeholders – beyond the basic communication plan

 In my last article, I described an approach that you can use to define the purpose of an internal consulting team.
 I used Sophie and her BA team as an example and I will continue to do so here.
 This time I will talk about the "Service catalogue" or list of services that your team… Continue reading Defining the value of your internal consulting team part 2 – your services

 Apparently office politics is a horrible thing that other people do.
 But many of the emerging IT leaders I speak to get told they need to be better at "soft skills" and "influencing at a senior level".
 What this often means is get good a politics.
 Sadly a lot of office politics seems to involve… Continue reading The dark art of office politics for IT leaders (part one – why is it stressful?)